FoushWare/React_typescript_coding_blocks/README.md

   	'./test/jest.lint.js'
   ]

+  ### package.json jest lint config

+   "jest-runner-eslint": { // Run lint for all of JS files except what in gitignore
+    "cliOptions": {
+      "ignorePath": "./.gitignore"
+    }
+  },

   ```

   > Note 🧨 You can remove the tests and start ... i made these tests to Test